View Colin Sepko's Obituary on TheDay.com and share memories

 |

-Providence, R.I. - Colin Peter Sepko, 37, of Providence, R.I., formerly of Niantic and Southington, died unexpectedly Friday, Feb.
-21, 2020, in Providence.
-He was the husband of Aimee Gregoire Sepko.
+Niantic - Colin Peter Sepko, 37, of Providence, formerly of Niantic and Southington, died unexpectedly Friday, Feb.
+21, 2020.

+He was born in Hartford Dec.
+10, 1982, the son of Peter and Jaye Brown Sepko.
+He was a 2001 graduate of Southington High School where he was a State medalist for the wrestling team.

+He was married to Aimee Gregoire Sepko, and most recently resided in Providence.
+He was a graduate of the Cambridge Culinary Institute and was employed as a chef.
+In his professional life Colin's outgoing personality and easy-going demeanor left a positive impact on colleagues and friends from Philadelphia to Boston and several spots in between.

+In addition to his wife and parents, Colin is survived by his grandmother Audrey Brown; sister and brother-in-law Alissa and David Brown, their children Owen and Anna; in-laws John and Linda Gregoire; sister-in-law Jill Gregoire and her fiancé Scott Mitchell.
+He is also survived by numerous family and friends.

-Relatives and friends are invited to attend a visitation from 10 a.m. to noon Wednesday, Feb.
-26, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.
-In lieu of flowers, memorial gifts may be directed to a scholarship fund to be established in Colin's name for a wrestling student at Southington High School.
-A full obituary will be published in a later edition of The Day.
+Visitation will be from 10 a.m. to noon Wednesday, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.
+In lieu of flowers, memorial gifts may be directed to a scholarship fund to be established for the benefit of a wrestling student at Southington High School.